fbpx

 Staying safe

-The best way to stay safe and avoid the risks of using drugs and alcohol is not to use them at all, but if you intend to, then the information on this page will help you and your friends have as safe a night out as possible.
+Taking drugs is risky.
+The best way to stay safe and avoid the risks of using drugs and alcohol is not to use them at all, but if you intend to, then this information will help you and your friends stay as safe as possible.

 Pre-loading